autistic-symposium/mev-toolkit/NODES_on_Ethereum/RELAYS.md

 ### tl; dr

 * relays are a bundle propagation service that receives bundles from searchers, simulate each txs, and forwards them to block producers.
+* validators can use relays to outsource their block production to entities specialized in extracting extra revenue.

 <br>